FusionAuth/fusionauth-example-react-sdk/README.md

 ### FusionAuth Setup

-You can do this one of two ways, manually or Docker.
+You can do this one of two ways, [manually by logging into the FusionAuth administrative user interface](#manual-configuration) or [using Docker and Kickstart](#docker).

 #### Docker

 If you run FusionAuth from a Docker container, in the root of this project directory (next to this README) are two files [a Docker compose file](./docker-compose.yml) and an [environment variables configuration file](./.env).
 Assuming you have Docker installed on your machine, a `docker-compose up` will bring FusionAuth up on your machine.

 The FusionAuth configuration files also make use of a unique feature of FusionAuth, called Kickstart: when FusionAuth comes up for the first time, it will look at the [Kickstart file](./kickstart/kickstart.json) and mimic API calls to configure FusionAuth for use.
 It will perform all the necessary setup to make this demo work correctly, but if you are curious as to what the setup would look like by hand, the "FusionAuth configuration (by hand)" section of this README describes it in detail.